 Note how past and present overlap.
 The northern part of the fort is covered in farm buildings, much of the fort is in a grazing field.

 In the same field, at Great Chesters, and among the more easily identified remains at the Aesica Fort, is a Roman altar.
-Walkers have left coins (a variety of currencies) on it, presumably as an offering to Anorakus, the lesser-known deity associated with rambling.
+While walking Hadrian’s Wall, visitors have left coins (a variety of currencies) on it, presumably as an offering to Anorakus, the lesser-known deity associated with rambling.

 Actually, it’s slightly spooky…

 Anyway, after the Romans left, the gradual reduction of the wall began.
 You get the impression there isn’t an old church or farm building that doesn’t have some Roman stones built into it – likewise the farmers’ field dry-stane dykes.
 In places, these follow the course of Hadrian’s Wall and are built on the original foundations.